justinethier/stack-exchange-watch/Readme.md

 Examples
 --------

-Display updates under the "asoiaf tag" on the scifi site:
+Display updates under the `asoiaf` tag on the scifi site:

     stack-watch -s scifi -t asoiaf

-Display most recent "http" questions on the default site:
+Display most recent `http` questions on the default site:

     stack-watch -a -t http